alexkerestely/Library-App/README.md

 Components:
  - interface which takes the web requests
  - main microservice which performs the operations and communicates with cache
- - cache microservice that stores queries and their results in a MYSQL database using Spring Data JPA
+ - cache microservice that stores queries and their results in a MYSQL database using Hibernate ORM

 Technology stack:
-- Build with Spring Boot and Maven
+- Built with Maven
-- Written in Kotlin
+- Written in Spring Boot and Kotlin
 - RabbitMQ for communication between services
 - Thymeleaf for displaying the query results in browser
 - Spring Data JPA used for cache repository